 40 Non-Touristy Things to Do in Hollywood

 Alright, I get it, everyone loves to hate on Hollywood.
 And I can't say that I blame them.
-You've got a bunch of superhero look-alikes (that aren't that look-alike), there's tons of traffic, no parking, crappy star home tours, and mediocre food.
+You've got a bunch of superhero look-alikes (that aren't that look-alike), there's tons of traffic, no parking, crappy star home tours, mediocre food, and nothing but touristy things to do in Hollywood.
 Let's just call a spade a spade.

 However, some of the best and coolest things are in Hollywood.
 No, seriously.
 Did you know that Hollywood is part of a network of 400+ hidden stairs that connected Los Angeles in the 1900s?
 Or that you can see a $5 improv show on the same stage that the likes of Jon Favreau, Jason Sudeikis, and Tina Fey studied and performed on?